- Biomechanical Interventions

-While on the surface it may appear obvious that someone who scores their highest innings, runs their quickest time or lifts their greatest weight has performed to their best it may not necessarily be the case
+While it may appear evident that someone who scores their highest innings, runs their quickest time, or lifts their greatest weight has performed to their best it may not necessarily be the case.

 - How to build your dream team

-Why a group of like-minded people working together towards a common goal are more apt to be successful than the individual's effort
+Why a group of like-minded people working together towards a common goal is more apt to be successful than the individual's effort.

-heavy rainstorm means I have to abort the planned session - what do I
+heavy rainstorm means I have to abort the scheduled session - what do I

 - Without a plan, you will be mediocre at

 The benefits for young athletes of short and long-term planning.

 The feedback is positive, and students do not have to interpret verbal instructions or corrections while trying to understand their intrinsic feedback.

 What coaches need to consider when they are helping an athlete develop a sport-specific skill.